gchq/sleeper/docs/deployment/deploy-with-cdk.md

 in separate directories for each Docker image under `scripts/docker`.
 You can also use our [publishing tools](../development/publishing.md) to prepare the artefacts.

-Details of Docker images to be uploaded can be found [here](/docs/deployment/docker-images.md).

 Here are some example commands to deploy the artefacts into repositories managed by the CDK (run from the root of the Sleeper repository):